Riduan Isamuddin: Early life

-Jemaah Islamiah
+Jemaah Islamiyah

-In 1991, Nurjamin returned to Cianjur for one week, before going to Malaysia, where he met the two co-founders of JI, Abdullah Sungkar and Abubakar Bashir.
+In 1991, Nurjaman returned to Cianjur for one week, before going to Malaysia, where he met the two co-founders of JI, Abdullah Sungkar and Abubakar Bashir.
 The three lived in a housing compound in Kampung Sungai Manggis, Banting, Selangor.
 Nurjaman internationalized the terrorist group's activities and took on a new name in his permanent residence permit: Riduan Isamuddin.
 His nickname, Hambali, is an allusion to Hanbali, an Islamic school of jurisprudence.

 The two co-founders sent their students to "study" in Afghanistan and Pakistan.
 The students actually fought the Soviets until the Soviets pulled out of Afghanistan.
 A woman named Noralwizah Lee Abdullah had gone to Malaysia for religious schooling.
 She secretly married Isamuddin after meeting him at the Luqmanul Hakiem School in Ulu Tiram, Johor.
 The school was founded by Sungkar and Bashir.

 Initially, Isamuddin struggled to make a living for his family.
 He switched from selling kebabs to patenting medicines.
 He soon disappeared from his home for weeks at a time, and he received many visitors at home.
 He eventually came to own a red hatchback and several cell phones.
 Investigators say that many calls on those cell phones were made to Mohammed Jamal Khalifa, Osama bin Laden's brother in law, who had arrived back in Manila, Philippines in 1991.

 After Arab visitors gave his family much money, he founded a shell company, Konsojaya, in June 1994.
 Ostensibly an import-export company trading in palm oil between Malaysia and Afghanistan, it was essentially a front company for terrorism.
 Wali Khan Amin Shah, who would become the financier of Operation Bojinka, was a director of Konsojaya.
 The company provided financial assistance to the project until it was discovered by investigators on a laptop computer after an apartment fire on January 6, 1995.
 Shah was arrested in the Philippines but escaped on a short order.
 Shah was arrested in Malaysia in December 1995.
 Both Shah and mastermind Ramzi Yousef, who escaped the Philippines but was arrested in Lahore, Pakistan, were extradited to the United States.
 They were both convicted and sentenced to life in prison for participating in the project.